Time: < 1 minute

 *SOURCE: Emsi Labor Analyst- Report.
 Emsi research company homepage at https://www.economicmodeling.com/company/ (Report viewed: April 27, 2022).
 DISCLAIMER: The data provided is for Informational purposes only.
 Emsi data and analysis utilizes government sources to provide insights on industries, demographics, employers, in-demand skills, and more to align academic programs with labor market opportunities.
 Cited projections may not reflect local or short-term economic or job conditions and do not guarantee actual job growth.
 Current and prospective students should use this data with other available economic data to inform their educational decisions.

-National University’s BA in Psychology courses can be completed on-site or online, meaning you won’t have to put your life on hold while working toward your degree.
+National University’s BA in Psychology courses can be completed in person or online, meaning you won’t have to put your life on hold while working toward your degree.
 With small class sizes and faculty mentors who bring real-world experience, you’ll gain practical skills that are relevant and applicable in today’s job market.

 NU also offers four-week courses, so you can focus on one subject at a time, one month at a time, and finish your degree faster.
 Plus, with year-round enrollment, you don’t have to wait to apply and can begin classes as soon as next month.